Haider al-Abadi: Prime Minister (2014–2018)

 Combating political corruption was an early priority of the al-Abadi administration.
 In August 2015, al-Abadi unveiled a plan to strengthen the government by, among other things, eliminating security details for senior officials and cutting benefits to specific high-level officials.

-Al-Abadi was forced to contend with the Islamic State in Iraq and the Levant as Prime Minister; he was sometimes critical of Barack Obama and the United States military response to the threat of ISIL.
-Furthermore, al-Abadi pivoted closer towards Russia and Iran in order to combat the threat of ISIL and encouraged cooperation between these nations on military operations in the region.
+Al-Abadi was forced to contend with the Islamic State as prime minister; he was sometimes critical of Barack Obama and the United States military response to the threat of IS.
+Furthermore, al-Abadi pivoted closer towards Russia and Iran in order to combat the threat of IS and encouraged cooperation between these nations on military operations in the region.

-In April, 2016, al-Abadi's difficulties in implementing political reforms led to the storming of the Iraqi parliament by supporters of Shia cleric Muqtada al-Sadr.
-The protesters breaching the Green Zone and disrupting the parliament have been described as evidence of Iraq's increasingly dysfunctional political system and al-Abadi's problems in getting corruption under control.
+In April 2016, al-Abadi's difficulties in implementing political reforms led to the storming of the Iraqi parliament by supporters of Shia cleric Muqtada al-Sadr.
+The protesters breaching the Green Zone and disrupting the parliament were described as evidence of Iraq's increasingly dysfunctional political system and al-Abadi's problems in getting corruption under control.

-On 9 December 2017, Prime Minister Al-Abadi announced victory over ISIL and the end of the Iraqi Civil War (2014-2017).
+On 9 December 2017, Al-Abadi announced victory over IS and the end of the Iraqi Civil War (2014-2017).

 Abadi was succeeded by Adil Abdul-Mahdi on 25 October 2018.